-EFFECTIVE IMMEDIATELY AND UNTIL FURTHER NOTICE, the Chattanooga Housing Authority’s office located at 801 N Holtzclaw Avenue will be closed to the public.
-We are continuing to process paperwork and do as much program business as possible so we encourage everyone to use remote access.
-Any paperwork can be faxed, emailed or mailed to our offices during this time and we have a drop slot at the front door of the office located at 801 N Holtzclaw Avenue.
-You can download and print any of our forms on our website at www.chahousing.org.
-We are making these forms fillable online as well so you will be able to save them and email to the appropriate person.
+Keep in mind that any paperwork can be faxed, emailed or mailed to our offices during this time and we have a drop slot at the front door of the office located at 801 N Holtzclaw Avenue.
+You can access any of our forms on our website at www.chahousing.org.
+We have made these forms fillable online as well so you will be able to save them and email to the appropriate person.
 All of our contact information (fax and email) are listed below.
 Please make sure you send all required forms and supporting documentation as well to prevent a delay in processing.
-HERE is a checklist or listing of all required documents based on what you are reporting to us.
-It is called the DOCUMENT CHECKLIST.

-We will continue to monitor this situation closely and are committed to ensuring our core operations and our program remains fully operational and ready to serve you but remotely during this time.
-We will continue to reevaluate the situation and determine what measures need to be taken at that time.
+We will continue to monitor this situation closely and are committed to ensuring our core operations and our program remains fully operational and ready to serve you.

 Thank you again for your participation in our program.
 We appreciate your trust in us and look forward to continuing to serve you.

 Below is the contact information for email and fax numbers for all HCVP staff.
-Keep in mind that we will be operating on a skeleton crew so not everyone listed below will be responding to emails or faxes.
-You can still email or send information/documentation to staff but understand that they may not be able to respond until they are allowed to return.
-If you are unsure who to send the information to you can call the main number listed below for the Customer Service Representative:
+If you are unsure who to send the information to you, can call the main number listed below for the Customer Service Representative: